Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 Band, London Sinfonietta, Music Projects/London, Nash Ensemble, Sonant,

-the Wallace Collection, London Jazz Composers' Orchestra, and the BBC SymphonY
+Spectrum, London Jazz Composers' Orchestra, and the BBC SymphonY

 Orchestra.
-He is especially involved in improvised music.
 He has given premieres

 of many